 She has extensive direct clinical CBT-based treatment experience with people with severe psychiatric conditions/serious mental illness, schizophrenia, first-episode and early psychosis, trauma and PTSD, as well as in the provision of social skills training, dual disorders interventions, and smoking cessation in vulnerable populations.

 Dr. Gottlieb recently received a Fulbright Senior Researcher Award to Spain where she adapted and began implementation of a specialty CBT for PTSD intervention for persons with severe psychiatric conditions/serious mental illness, within a Madrid patient population.
-A fluent Spanish speaker, she continues to collaborate with Spanish colleagues at Universidad Complutense de Madrid.
+A Spanish speaker, she continues to collaborate with Spanish colleagues at Universidad Complutense de Madrid.

-As an extension of her work in treatment of severe psychiatric conditions and study abroad mental health, she has developed a CBT-based skills program designed specifically to address the unique stressors and mental health challenges associated with the graduate school experience.
+As an extension of her work in treatment of severe psychiatric conditions and study abroad mental health, she has developed a CBT-based skills program designed specifically to address the unique stressors and mental health challenges associated with the university experience.
 Using evidence-based CBT techniques, this brief course has been delivered in-person and online to graduate students from a variety of scholastic disciplines.